Cover bild

 The editorial team – five agents:

-• Agent 2: Redaktionelle Einzelbewertung (GPT-4o-mini, alle 4 Stunden)
+• Agent 2: Individual editorial evaluation (GPT-4o-mini, every 4 hours)

-• Agent 5: Veröffentlichen auf WordPress (täglich, with menschlicher Freigabe)
+• Agent 5: Publish to WordPress (daily, with manual approval)

 Ulf: “Wait – the five agents talk to each other?
 Like in the office, through emails?”